-Different Types Of HRT | Donaldson Plastic Surgery
+The Different Types Of HRT

-Understanding Hormone Replacement Therapy (HRT): Exploring the Different Types
+Understanding Various Methods Of Hormone Replacement Therapy

 There are multiple methods you will find when researching the different types of HRT.
 A majority of my patients initially think of estrogen, progesterone, and testosterone when discussing hormone replacement therapy.
 We offer these treatments, and we also commonly use DHEA, pregnenolone, and thyroid hormones, too.